Cratis/Chronicle/Documentation/specifications/projections.md

 # Projections

-Projections typically takes events and project these to a desired model.
+Projections takes events and project these to a desired model.
-The assertions one might want to do is to verify that they are in fact projecting to the expected outcome.
+The assertions one typically want to do is to verify that they are in fact being projected to the expected outcome.

 ## Projection